hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 ------------------------------------------------------------------------------------------------------------------------
 Log files **************************************************************************************************************
 ------------------------------------------------------------------------------------------------------------------------
-The tool is write log information to 3 log files that are located in the "logs" directory 1.consoleLog.log : all information that is printed to console , also written to this file, so here you can find information about all your historical runs
+The tool writew log information to 3 log files that are located in the "logs" directory 1.consoleLog.log : all information that is printed to console , also written to this file, so here you can find information about all your historical runs
-2.restLog.log : all rest request are persisted to this log 3.lastSent.txt : this file contains only id of the last run id that was sent to Octane.
-So, tool would be able to recognize
+2.restLog.log : all rest requests are persisted to this log 3.lastSent.txt : this file contains only last run id that was sent to Octane.

 ------------------------------------------------------------------------------------------------------------------------
 Required permissions and Supported servers *****************************************************************************